 - Search your dashboards for attributes and metrics.

-- Send data to your dashboards using the Insights API.
+- Send data to your dashboards using our APIs.

 See your dashboards across all New Relic